BenShutt/C-Playground/Server/README.md

 # Server

-A very basic TCP web-server written in C.
+A simple TCP web-server written in C.

 ## Usage